SpaceVim/SpaceVim/docs/documentation.md

 | Key Bindings | Descriptions                                          |
 | ------------ | ----------------------------------------------------- |
 | `SPC p '`    | open a shell in project’s root (need the shell layer) |

+#### Show project info on cmdline

+By default the key binding `Ctrl-g` will display the information of current project on command line.

 #### Searching files in project